-Drinking alcohol makes some characters nicer than soberity, often with large doses of melancholy.
+Drinking alcohol makes some characters nicer than sobriety, often with large doses of melancholy.
 Large doses of maudlin sentimentality are common and may lead to declarations of "I love you guys." or tears.

-Also termed a "happy drunk" (though it can also induce sadness) or "friendly drunk" as opposed to the "mean drunk" or "nasty drunk."
+Also termed a "happy drunk" (though drunkenness can also induce sadness) or "friendly drunk" as opposed to the "mean drunk" or "nasty drunk."

 Sub Trope of In Vino Veritas

 .
 Can be Truth in Television

 - A character from Wayne's World acted like a happy drunk, going around saying, "I love you, man!" and hugging people.

 - City Lights had a character who was exceedingly friendly and generous when drunk, but tight fisted and mean when sober.
 The fact that he also tended to black out and not remember what had happened when he was drunk adds to the confusion.

 - Vodka was the key for a couple of kisses in The Way He Looks.
 Upon learning this, Leonardo deliberately tries to get Gabriel drunk again.
 It also leads Leonardo to tell Giovana about his feelings for Gabriel.

 - In To Say Nothing of the Dog, Ned compares the sentimentality that time drops can cause to an Irishman in his cups, or a sober Victorian poet.